SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz DEC7882H264.md

 - **General**: Contains general system information.
 - **System**: Allows you to configure and monitor several system-related tables and parameters, including SysLog configuration and temperature parameters.
 Also includes tables with data port settings and information.
 - **Product Features**: Displays the card type, alias and product license, as well as the Product Features Supported Table.
 - **Decoder Input Control**: Contains extensive settings and information related to the decoder input port.
-This includes switchover controlparameters such as the User Redundancy Mode, video control, input program control, manual PID control, and more.
+This includes switchover control parameters such as the User Redundancy Mode, video control, input program control, manual PID control, and more.
 - **Decoder Monitor**: Allows you to monitor the Input Bitrate and Packet Framing, as well as various video information and program data.
 Also includes information on video and audio continuity errors.
 - **Decoder Audio Monitor**: Contains audio information such as the Bitrate, Audio Type, Sampling Rate and Number of Channels.
 - **Decoder Output Control**: Allows you to configure video, audio and private data outputs, as well as the MPE data PID and its output.